+In general, PYRANO_CAL_A should be set to 0.
+However, there is some empirical evidence that a small non-zero value (e.g. 0.0012) results in improved calibration across a wide range of irradiances.

 PHOTODIODE_NOMINAL_DEG_C This is used for the temperature compensation.
 It is the temperature at which no compensation is applied.
 Default is 25˚C.

 PHOTODIODE_PCT_PER_DEG_C This is the percentage that the measured irradiance value is scaled up for each ˚C above PHOTODIODE_NOMINAL_DEG_C (or scaled down for each ˚C below PHOTODIODE_NOMINAL_DEG_C).
-Setting this constant to 0 turns this adjustment off.

-PHOTODIODE_NOMINAL_MV This is used for an adjustment for an empirically observed error in the photodiode sensitivity, where it reads slightly low at higher irradiances and slightly high at lower irradiances.
-Its value is in millivolts, and represents the measured voltage across the load resistor for which the reading is “just right”.

-PHOTODIODE_ADJ_PPM This is the parts-per-million that the irradiance is adjusted up for load resistor voltages that are higher than PHOTODIODE_NOMINAL_MV and down for load resistor voltages that are lower than PHOTODIODE_NOMINAL_MV.
 Setting this constant to 0 turns this adjustment off.